 At night, the whole group came back drunk and one of the girls was very into me.
-I reminded her of her Russian ex-boyfriend and she desperately wanted to kiss me – the bed stricken snail victim mind you!
-I had to ward her off by saying I have a girlfriend (which is actually true and I love her very much).
+I reminded her of her Russian ex-boyfriend and she desperately wanted to kiss me – the bed struck snail victim mind you!
+I warded her off by saying I have a girlfriend (which is actually true and I love her very much).

 The Spanish heritage of Tangier